Ultralight Backpacking Tent

 Updated for 2020 with multiple new features—including two awning-style doors, better buckles, and abundant interior pockets—the Copper Spur HV UL2 remains one of the lightest and best choices for backpackers seeking a freestanding, ultralight tent that doesn’t compromise on sturdiness or livability.
 And with the new features, Big Agnes even knocked an ounce off its weight.

-You can support my work on this blog by clicking either of these affiliate links, at no cost to you, to purchase a Big Agnes Copper Spur HV UL2 at Moosejaw.com, or various versions of the Copper Spur HV UL series at Backcountry.com.
+You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase a Big Agnes Copper Spur HV UL2 at Backcountry.com or Moosejaw.com or another version of the Big Agnes Copper Spur HV UL series at backcountry.com or Moosejaw.com.

 See also my “5 Tips For Buying a Backpacking Tent” and “How to Choose the Best Ultralight Tent for You.”
 (Both of those stories require a paid subscription to The Big Outside to read, which costs as little as five bucks, or just pennies over $4 per month for an entire year.)

 If you found this review helpful, please consider giving it a share using one of the buttons at right, and leave a comment or question at the bottom.
 I’d really appreciate it.

 Whether you’re a beginner or seasoned backpacker, you’ll learn new tricks for making all of your trips go better in my “12 Expert Tips for Planning a Wilderness Backpacking Trip” and “A Practical Guide to Lightweight and Ultralight Backpacking.”
 With a paid subscription to The Big Outside, you can read all of both stories for free; if you don’t have a subscription, you can download the e-guide versions of “12 Expert Tips for Planning a Wilderness Backpacking Trip” and the lightweight backpacking guide without having a paid membership.